strimzi/proposals/044-Stable-identities-for-Kafka-Connect-worker-nodes.md

 # Stable identities for Kafka Connect worker nodes

 This proposal covers improvements to how we deploy and manage Kafka Connect.
-It also covers Kafka Mirror Maker 2 which is based on top of Kafka Connect.
+It also covers Kafka MirrorMaker 2 which is based on top of Kafka Connect.
-Everything in this proposal applies implicitly also to Kafka Mirror Maker 2.
+Everything in this proposal applies implicitly also to Kafka MirrorMaker 2.

 ## Current situation

-Kafka Connect cluster can consist of one or more worker nodes.
+A Kafka Connect cluster consists of one or more worker nodes.
 The Kafka Connect worker nodes run as Kubernetes Pods.
 Strimzi is using the Kubernetes Deployment to run the Kafka Connect workers.
 The number of `replicas` in the Kubernetes Deployment corresponds to the number of desired Kafka Connect worker nodes.